 Ben A’an hike

 We had time for one final hike before heading home.
-Ben A’an an old favourite of ours which is right on the doorstep of Loch Katrine Eco Lodges.
+Ben A’an is an old favourite of ours which is right on the doorstep of Loch Katrine Eco Lodges.
 The summit boasts one of the most incredible views in all of Scotland.
-Ben A’an is a mere 454 metres tall, but If asked to describe it I’d say that it’s a steep wee b****r of a hill!
+Ben A’an is a mere 454 metres tall, but if asked to describe it I’d say that it’s a steep wee b****r of a hill!
 You won’t meet anyone ascending it that isn’t puffing and panting.